 Concord Coalition Internship

-The Concord Coalition is currently accepting applications for the Spring session of its internship program starting in September.
+The Concord Coalition will be accepting applications for the Fall session of its internship program starting in September.
 Internships begin in October and end in late December, but starting and ending dates can be flexible.
 Internships usually last 2-3 months.
 Concord's interns work directly with staff throughout the organization and have real impact on Concord's programs and activities.
 Internships are tailored to a candidate’s interest, but can include many of the responsibilities outlined below.

 - Answering phones and responding to email inquiries